mx1001/hardops_manual/docs/meshtools.md

 ![mt](img/meshtools/mt1.png)

 Meshtools are tools that perform quick operations that I use quite often in my workflow.
 There are also options for materials and a shortcut to the [HOPS Helper](helper.md).
-These options are just random tools and experiements that are useful in the hard ops workflow at certain points.
+These options are just random tools and experiments that are useful in the hard ops workflow at certain points.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iSQjRdiomlw" frameborder="0" allowfullscreen></iframe>

 ---

+## Plugin

+Extendable submenu for 3rd party tools that HOPS connects with.

+Currently extends to the following
+- meshmachine
+- bezier mesh shaper
+- mira tools

+---

-## StatusReset
+## HOPS Reset

 Sometimes in the Hard Ops workflow you can go off the rails and apply modifiers or decide to escape the auto hiding behavior of [cstep](step.md) sstates.